Chromebooks for Students

 - Fully warrantied for internal failure for three years

-- Fully insured for accidental damage and theft (ADT) for three years
+- Advanced repair service for accidental damage and theft (ADT) for three years

 - Upon your final payment, the device becomes yours at no extra cost